The Sacred Armour of Antiriad

-The Sacred Armour of Antiriad is an action-adventure game published by Palace Software in 1986 for Amstrad CPC, Commodore 64, DOS, TRS-80, and ZX Spectrum.
+The Sacred Armour of Antiriad is an action-adventure game published by Palace Software in 1986 for the Amstrad CPC, Commodore 64, MS-DOS, TRS-80, and ZX Spectrum.
 In North America, the game was published by Epyx as Rad Warrior.
 The original game came with a 16-page comic book created by graphic artist Daniel Malone.
 The game is an early example of the Metroidvania genre, being developed without knowledge of and concurrently with Metroid.

 Plot

 In 2086, civilization destroys itself in a nuclear Armageddon, as two factions who both develop an anti-radiation battlesuit completely immune to conventional weapons go to war against each other when diplomatic peace talks break down.
 In the following millennia, the survivors develop into a hardy but peaceful race, living a quiet agricultural existence.

 One day, mysterious alien forces emerge from an old volcano containing a pre-war military base and attack, quickly conquering and enslaving the new breed of humans, and forcing the populace to work in mines.
 Many rebel against the mysterious overlords and one of these rebels, Tal, is instructed by his elders to seek out a legendary armoured suit - the Sacred Armour of Antiriad (the last word being a corruption of "anti-radiation"), which is in fact one of the pre-war battlesuits whose development originally instigated the diplomatic crisis that started the nuclear war.
 This armour is rumoured to render the wearer impervious to attack and, with its help, Tal hopes to defeat and overthrow the alien rulers of Earth.

 However, the armour requires other equipment to be added to it in order to make it function fully.
 These include anti-gravity boots, a particle negator, a pulsar beam, and an implosion mine.
 The last add-on is the most important as it is the one needed to destroy the volcano the enemy uses as its base.